akshatkatre/aws/boto/rekognition/README.md

 This repository is a python implementation of the below github repo. https://github.com/leodsti/AWS_Tutorials/tree/master/Rekognition

+The project consists of the UI component which is an HTML file that will send webcam image captures to two endpoints.
+The register endpoint will be used to save th image capture and rekognize endpoint to do similarity matches of further image captures against the registerd image.

+The AWS interaction has been coded in python.
+The endpoints are served by Flask.

+Below are the setup details:

 ## AWS Credentials
 Copy and paste your AWS credentials into the file ~/.aws/credentials